EastfordCommunicator/website/articles/34/9/scouts-update.md

 Saturday, May 9.
 Sale will take place at the old Warrenville Post Office across from the Ashford Town Hall.

-The Cub Scouts\' Munson\'s Chocolate fundraiser was a big success in raising funds to offset the cost of Scouting adventures and overnights.
+The Cub Scouts' Munson's Chocolate fundraiser was a big success in raising funds to offset the cost of Scouting adventures and overnights.
 Thank you to all who supported!
 The Cub Scouts also held their annual Pinewood Derby contest.
 To add to the excitement, the Cubs invited Ashford's (3rd Grade) Brownie Troop 61056 to participate.
 Turnout for this event was large.
 There was a lot of excitement in the air for this combined participation.
-Troop 92\'s fastest car was built by Logan.
+Troop 92's fastest car was built by Logan.
 The Brownie's fastest car was built by Evelyn.
 Will we see more combined activities in the future?
 Wait and see!